 As we know the geographical diversity of Nepal makes it rich in Flora and Fauna.
 Nepal has the lowest altitude of 58 meters in the south as well as the highest altitude of 8848 meters in the North.
 This extraordinary geographical diversity within a small region of Nepal gives Nepal huge diversity in plants also.
 Nepal is home for various medicinal herbs, spices, trees, and vegetables.

 The parts of plants that are consumed by humans as food are vegetables.
-Originally, vegetables mean all the flowers, fruit, leaves, stems, roots, seeds, tubers, bark, and all other edible plant parts.
-But in today’s world, the term vegetable may exclude foods that are derived from plants such as nuts, fruits, and cereal grains, but may include seeds such as pulses.
+Originally, vegetables mean all the flowers, fruit, leaves, stems, roots, seeds, tubers, bark, and all other plant parts that are edible.
+But in today’s world, the term vegetable may exclude foods which are derived from plants such as nuts, fruits, and cereal grains, but may include seeds such as pulses.

 The word vegetable can be largely defined through culinary and cultural tradition.
 One of the most important side dishes in the meal of Nepalese people are vegetables.
 A typical Nepali diet consists of rice, dal, and vegetables with other side dishes like pickles, etc.